DiogoKimura/QuakeStatistics/README.md

 This app is coded with Kotlin.

+## How to install

+### With apk

+Copy quake-statistics.apk from root to your device.
+Find the apk with any file manager, click to install.
+The file manager app will ask for a permission, just allow it and run the app.

+### With Android Studio

+Clone the repo, build and run.
+The project was built with:

+> Android Studio Arctic Fox | 2020.3.1 Patch 4

 ## Organization

 All the parser implementation was first created in a apart project https://github.com/DiogoKimura/RawQuakeLogParser.
 In this project I tried different approaches to find a better solution to parse the log.